Warwick Mathematics Institute

 Dynamical Systems

-The Mathematics Department at Warwick has a strong research group in dynamical systems reflecting a reputation built up over many years and continuing into the present.
+The Mathematics Department at Warwick has a strong research group in Ergodic Theory and Dynamical Systems reflecting a reputation built up over several decades and continuing into the present.
+Warwick is the base for the leading journal in the field, Ergodic Theory and Dynamical Systems published by Cambridge University Press.

-There are weekly seminars on Tuesdays, as well as learning seminars organised around specific topics.
-Information about these can be obtained from the dynamics seminar pages.
+There are weekly seminars on Tuesdays, as well as occasional learning seminars organised around specific topics.
 Graduate students may be admitted as regular students in the department or through the MIR@W programme.

 Contact: